nkschlos/Write-to-AD9959-with-Arduino/ReadMe.md

 3. You will need a reference clock that is at least twice the frequency you wish to generate, which is connected to the REF CLK sma connector.
 I use a .6V pk-pk signal with no issues.

+4. Make sure you are connected to the DAC filter outputs instead of the DAC outputs.

-4. Connect the arduino ports to the pins as instructed in the arduino file. csbPin -> CSB
+5. Connect the arduino ports to the pins as instructed in the arduino file. csbPin -> CSB
   IO_UpdatePin -> IO Update
   resetPin -> resetPin